6 Creating automatic analysis pipelines

 Commit the changes made to the DESCRIPTION file in the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

-Now, let’s start doing some data analysis so that we can add to our pipeline later on.
+Now, let’s start creating the code for our outputs, so that we can add it to our pipeline later.
 First, open up the doc/learning.qmd file and create a new header and code chunk at the bottom of the file.

 doc/learning.qmd